Norton Seal Dangerous hail falls outside during a thunderstorm.

 While it’s better to be in your car than outside during a hailstorm, you still need to take proper precautions to avoid danger during severe weather.
 Check out these tips for keeping yourself and your passengers safe when you’re driving through hail:

 Don’t leave your vehicle.
-No matter how badly you want to make it inside your home, a convenience store or a shelter, don’t leave your vehicle.
+Stay put, no matter how badly you want to make it inside your home or other building.
 You’ve got a solid roof over your head already, so hunker down and wait it out.

 Pull over to a safe location.
-As you’re driving, the speed of your vehicle and the falling of hail combine to do more damage to your vehicle and its windows, increasing the risk of breaking them.
-As soon as you can, pull over to the side of the road away from traffic and turn on your hazard lights.
+As you’re driving, your vehicle's speed, combined with the speed of falling hail, does more damage to your car and its windows, increasing the risk of breaking them.
+Pull over to the side of the road away from traffic and turn on your hazard lights as soon as possible.

 Cover your head and eyes.
-Broken glass is very dangerous, so cover your and your passengers head and eyes with anything you have in the car, like a blanket, coat or sweatshirt.
+Broken glass is very dangerous, so cover your and your passengers' heads and eyes with anything in the car, like a blanket, coat or sweatshirt.

 Indoors During a Hailstorm

 Stay inside.
-You won’t want to go playing in the rain during this type of storm.
-Stay indoors until the storm is completely over.
-Wait for any remnants of hail to melt, too — it can be a serious falling hazard.
+You won’t want to play in the rain during this storm type, so wait until it's over.
+Even after the storm clears, the remnants of hail can be a serious falling hazard, so proceed outdoors cautiously.

 Move back from the windows and close the curtains.
 Hail is rare, and it’s easy to get caught staring out the window and marveling at nature — but with its ability to break glass, think safety first and close your windows, move away and pull the curtains until the storm is over.